enonic-cloud/cms-test-env-packages/README.md

    > docker exec cmstestenvpackages_postgres_1 /usr/local/bin/backup-restore.sh

 Restores the database from file, before the rest of the CMS is started.
 If the CMS had discovered an empty database, it would have created a new one.
-The command takes about half a minute and produces som warnings, but this may safely be ignored.
+This command takes about half a minute and produces som warnings.
+These may safely be ignored.

 Note: At this point, it is possible to set up a local installation in your favorite development tool with the cms project, while using this database, and a copy of cms.home from this project, to debug locally.
+If you just want an installation for test, continue to bring the whole site up and running like this:

    > docker-compose up -d

-This command startes the rest of the containers and connects them, to get a full system up and running.
+This command startes the rest of the containers and connects them.
 After this, the only thing left to do is index the data.
-This may be done from the admin console: http://localhost:8080/admin -> login -> System/Index Monitor -> Rebuild index (FULL)
+This may be done from the admin console:

+http://localhost:8080/admin -> login -> System/Index Monitor -> Rebuild index (FULL)